 - TIES maintained between the two Bostons from the 1700s through the 2000s.

-COTTON’S BOSTONS regularly posts new content to achieve this goal.
+COTTON’S BOSTONS regularly continueally updates content to achieve this goal.

-COTTON’S BOSTONS has been and continues to be a labor of love that requires and has required painstaking research.
-Although I borrow generously from others, I am solely responsible for its content – including the selection and posting of contributions from others.
+COTTON’S BOSTONS has been and continues to be a labor of love that necessitates painstaking research.
+Although I borrow generously from others, I am solely responsible for its content – including selection and posting of contributions from others.

-COTTON’S BOSTONS hopes to reach across the Atlantic and foster an understanding of the role those from the Boston area of Lincolnshire played in establishing what became America.
+COTTON’S BOSTONS hopes to reach across the Atlantic to better foster an understanding of the role those from the Boston area of Lincolnshire played in establishing what became America.

 The peak years of The Great Migration were from 1630 to 1640 when approximately 20,000 immigrants from England sailed to America.
 During this ten year period, two hundred and thirty men, women, and children from Boston, Lincolnshire and its surrounding area migrated to the Massachusetts Bay Colony where four of their number were repeatedly elected governor or deputy governor for fifty-two of the colony’s fifty-six-year-existence.